 The Yonex Astrox Smash Racket is very lightweight (73G only!!) comes with a Head-Heavy balance.
 According to the official specs, it said it’s a medium flex but I would say it’s more a medium-stiff flex.
 It is a great racket for the absolute beginner to intermediates.

 - The price is great and reasonable!

-- It produces a great balance between a powerful smash and fast drive
+- It produces a great balance between a powerful smash and a fast drive

 - Very responsive and easy to control